hiero-ledger/hiero-sdk-python/examples/sdk_developers/common_issues.md

 The changelog helps users understand what's new in each release.
 Your entry will be included in the next version's release notes.

 ---

+## One Issue Per Pull Request

+### The Problem

+We only accept **one issue per pull request**.

+Sometimes, a contributor will submit a pull request that contains changes for multiple issues.
+This makes the pull request difficult to review and merge.

+For example, if your issue is "Expand Token Creation to allow Infinite tokens", your pull request should ONLY contain changes for that feature and its changelog entry (e.g., `feat: added infinite tokens to token create`).

+You should **NOT** also add a separate change, like `chore: type hint token_associate`, in the same pull request.
+That should be its own issue and its own pull request.

+### The Solution

+To solve this, you must follow these best practices for every pull request you submit:

+1.  **Create One Branch Per Issue**
+    You must create a new, separate branch for every issue you work on.

+2.  **Always Branch from `main`**
+    This new branch should *always* be created from the `main` branch.
+Do not create a new branch from one of your other branches.

+3.  **Keep Your `main` Branch Up-to-Date**
+    Before you create a new branch, make sure your local `main` branch is in sync with the upstream (the project's) `main` branch.
+You can find instructions for this in `rebasing.md`, but the quick commands are:
+    ```sh
+    git fetch upstream
+    git checkout main
+    git pull upstream main
+    ```

+4.  **Check Your Files Before Submitting**
+    After you submit your pull request, click the **"Files changed"** tab.

+    Look at the list of files.
+Do they *only* relate to the *one* issue you are solving?
+If you see extra files or changes you didn't mean to include, your PR will not be merged.

+    You can see an example of this tab here: [https://github.com/hiero-ledger/hiero-sdk-python/pull/515/files](https://github.com/hiero-ledger/hiero-sdk-python/pull/515/files)

+---

 ## Getting in Touch